nyp-sit/sdaai/onboard.md

 ## Student Card

 ### SC01
-Question: What happen if I don't submit my photo in STEP?
+Question: How to submit my photo in STEP?
-- The Student Admin card is required to access the door at Level 3 and Level 5 of SIT Building.
-The Student Admin card will only be printed for those with profile photo in STEP.
+- 1. Login to STEP via https://stms.polite.edu.sg/identity
+- 2. Click on your profile icon on the top right-hand corner.
+- 3. Select "My Profile", you will see the Personal Particular page being displayed.
+- 4. Click on the button "Upload your photo" to upload the image file.
+- 5. Click on the link "View photo requirements" to know the requirements for the photo.

 ### SC02
 Question: What is the requirement for the photo upload?